- You want to spend how much on a keyboard?!?

 Ahhh…home sweet home never felt this good

 As soon as I put my fingers on the home row, I knew exactly where my fingers needed to move.
 It felt instinctive.
 It’s nowhere near as smooth a typing experience as my wife’s mechanical keyboard.
 But it’s plenty comfortable and a definite upgrade from my previous clunker.
-Though I’m sure my wife would roll her eyes at my “inferior” keyboard.
+I’m sure my wife would roll her eyes at my “inferior” keyboard.

 You can also pair it with up to three devices.
 Currently, it’s paired with my laptop and my phone.
 Switching between devices is as simple as pressing a button.
 Unfortunately, my TV only allows Bluetooth connections to specific LG keyboards.
 That would’ve been sweet.

-Houston, we’ve got a problem
+Houston, we’ve got a problem with one of these workspace upgrades

 There are a few minor drawbacks.
 One of the major complaints about this keyboard is that there is no backlighting.
 But this is not an issue for me.
 I rarely look at the keyboard.
 Besides, the absence of a backlight means improved battery life.
 According to the documentation, the two AAA batteries can last up to two years.